commonhaus/foundation/policies/ip-policy.md

 ## Collaborations and External Projects

 > [!TIP]
-> Always check and follow the license rules of any external open source projects we interact with.
+> Always check and follow the license rules of any external or upstream open source projects used by Foundation projects.
 > If an upstream project uses a non-OSI license, the [CF Council (CFC)][cfc] can approve exceptions if needed.

 Engaging with external open source projects requires awareness and respect for their licensing terms to ensure our contributions are legally compatible.
-This ensures our projects can seamlessly integrate or collaborate with these external projects without infringing on their or our license terms.
+This ensures projects can seamlessly integrate or collaborate with these external projects without infringing on their or the Foundation's license terms.

-When collaborating with external open source projects ("Upstream Projects") conform to all license requirements of the Upstream Projects, including dependencies, leveraged by the Project.
+When collaborating with external open source projects ("Upstream Projects"), conform to all license requirements of the Upstream Projects, including dependencies leveraged by the Project.
 If an alternative inbound or outbound license is required for compliance with the license for an Upstream Project or is otherwise required to achieve the Commonhaus Foundation’s, or an individual Project’s, objectives, the CFC may approve the use of an alternative license for inbound or outbound contributions on an exception basis.

 ### Copyright Statements